 Originally published Feb 7, 2017 and updated April 25, 2017

-Last Friday, before we got snowed in, I went to Costco with my friend, Katie.
+Last Friday, before we got snowed in, I went to Costco.
 As I started to stroll the aisles

 running like a madwoman with a shopping cart, I’ve got this immediate urge to take a photo of every item I was buying and share with you.
 I had a feeling NOW is the time to share my healthy Costco shopping list of 2017.
 Sounds dramatic but isn’t anything to do with Costco is dramatic?!